Validating Prior-informed Fisher-matrix Analyses against GWTC Data: Prior probability selection in GW Analysis

 \subsubsection{Angular priors in synthesis}

 In general, azimuthal angles, like \texttt{RA}, follow a uniform distribution in $[0, 2\pi]$.
-This holds for the phase $\phi$, the spin parameters $\texttt{phi}_{12}$ and $\texttt{phi}_{jl}$, and the polarization angle $\Psi$.
+This holds for the phase $\phi$, the spin parameters $\texttt{phi}_{12}$ and $\texttt{phi}_{JL}$, and the polarization angle $\Psi$.
 The prior on the polarization angle $\Psi$, though, is uniform in $[0, \pi]$.
 The range is not $[0, 2\pi]$ due to the symmetry of the two GW polarizations, $h_{+}$ and $h_{\times}$.
 In fact, rotating the polarizations by $\pi$ does not affect the physical configuration of the system, as the polarization angle enters the signal as $\sin(2\Psi)$ or $\cos(2\Psi)$\footnote{The dependence on the polarization angle enters the antenna pattern functions:

-where the $F_{+,0}(\theta, \phi), F_{\times,0}(\theta, \phi)$ are the detector's response to the plus and cross polarizations without considering $\Psi$. $\theta$ and $\phi$ are related to the sky position of the source (they are functions of \texttt{RA} and \texttt{DEC}).
-Do not confuse it with the phase parameter.}.
+where the $F_{+,0}(\texttt{RA}, \texttt{DEC}), F_{\times,0}(\texttt{RA}, \texttt{DEC})$ are the detector's response to the plus and cross polarizations depending only on the sky position of the source} without considering $\Psi$.
 Taking the range of the polarization angle to be between $[0, \pi]$ allows to avoid redundancy in parameter space, which is particularly useful in Bayesian analysis.

-The parameters \texttt{theta\_JN}, $\texttt{tilt}_1$ and $\texttt{tilt}_2$, instead, follow a zenith-like angular distribution as \texttt{DEC}.
+The parameters $\theta_{JN}$, $\texttt{tilt}_1$ and $\texttt{tilt}_2$, instead, follow a zenith-like angular distribution as \texttt{DEC}.
 All three are uniformly distributed on the sphere in the range $[0, \pi]$.
 This means their Cosine is uniformly distributed.
-For example, the prior distribution for the \texttt{theta\_JN} parameter is given by:
+For example, the prior distribution for the $\theta_{JN}$ parameter is given by:

 which can be obtained in a analogous way as Eq.~\ref{eq:dec_prior} starting from $p(\cos(\texttt{DEC})) \propto \text{const}$.

 For a comprehensive visualization of the angles refer to Fig.~\ref{fig:ra_dec} and Fig.~\ref{fig:spins_plot}, and to Tab.~\ref{tab:params_description}.